Am I At Risk for Endometrial Cancer?

 I have diabetes

 If you have diabetes, you have a greater risk of getting endometrial cancer.
-The reason for this is not totally known.
-Obesity and one kind of diabetes are linked.
+The reason for this is not totally known, but it's likely related to obesity.
+Obesity and one type of diabetes are linked.
 But even women with diabetes who are not overweight still have higher rates of endometrial cancer.

 I eat a diet high in fat